Hemu143818/Multivariate-Linear-Regression/README.md

-# Implementation of Multivariate Linear Regression
+# Implementation of Multivariate Linear Regressio
+## date: 13-05-2025
 ## Aim
 To write a python program to implement multivariate linear regression and predict the output.
 ## Equipment’s required: